Edward Vaughn: Political career

 Vaughn unsuccessfully ran for mayor of Detroit in 1997.
-Vaughn was also an unsuccessful candidate for the Michigan Senate seat representing the 2nd district in 2001.
+He also served as executive assistant to Detroit's first black mayor Coleman Young and was an unsuccessful candidate for the Michigan Senate seat representing the 2nd district in 2001.

-In 2000, Vaugh participated in a forum hosted by the Congressional Black Caucus, in which he advocated for slavery reparations.
+In 2000, Vaughn participated in a forum hosted by the Congressional Black Caucus, in which he advocated for slavery reparations.

 In 2018, Vaughn's writings were collected and donated to the library of Wayne State University.